Let’s Make The Web Faster

 - Reducing the file size of HTML documents (Jens Meiert, Kevin Khaw)

-However, for more information go to: code.google.com/speed
+For more information go to: code.google.com/speed

 Enjoy the most popular posts, eventually including: